rpo19/Incremental-Entity-Extraction/README.md

 The Incremental Dataset is created starting from the WikilinksNED Unseen-Mentions from https://github.com/yasumasaonoe/ET4EL by Yasumasa Onoe and Greg Durrett.

-The `biencoder` and `indexer` services are derived from https://github.com/facebookresearch/BLINK by Facebook, Inc. and its affiliates [BLINK-LICENSE](BLINK-LICENSE).
+The `biencoder` and `indexer` services are derived from https://github.com/facebookresearch/BLINK by Facebook, Inc. and its affiliates (See [BLINK-LICENSE](BLINK-LICENSE)).

 The `nilcluster` service is derived from https://github.com/montis96/EntityClustering by Simone Monti.